|

 become very easy to develop for any country or large corporation.
 We don't

+believe that development can be prevented forever.
 Wouldn't it be better to wait until we know more about

 how to deal with the risks?